 For clarification let us think at different economic schools of thought.
-Classical and neo-classical economics tend to refer at relatively small systems, stipulate exchange variables between the system and the environment and look for conditions of 'equilibria', steady state.14 Sociology and
+Classical and neo-classical economics tend to refer at relatively small systems, stipulate exchange variables between the system and the environment and look for conditions of 'equilibria', steady state.
+Sociology and anthropology characteristically employ much wider systems, including variables that economics would refer to the environment.
+Institutional economics, and entity economics, economia aziendale

-14 With reference at the dichotomy "open system - closed system" of an entity, it may be fruitful the distinction between dynamic steady state conditions and conditions for simple state equilibria; as a matter of fact, it could help in constructing hierarchical levels, possibly treating each level as a system, and, in this case the interactions between levels anthropology characteristically employ much wider systems, including variables that economics would refer to the environment.
-Institutional economics, and entity economics, economia aziendale (Canziani 2024)- with their feature to include more of the environment in the economic system, and to investigate tendencies toward 'steady state equilibrium'- has a middle position referring to human constructions, the institutions.
-General equilibrium economics seemingly is in between the neoclassical framework and the institutional one, omitting many sociological and psychological variables.
-Existentialism, phenomenology and oriental based views, such as Taoist Chinese philosophy, constitute often returns to broad system philosophies that cover all known aspects of human condition.
+&lt;sup>14 With reference at the dichotomy "open system - closed system" of an entity, it may be fruitful the distinction between dynamic steady state conditions and conditions for simple state equilibria; as a matter of fact, it could help in constructing hierarchical levels, possibly treating each level as a system, and, in this case the interactions between levels could be seen as relations with different environments.
+Consequently, the structure could contribute stating the essence of different environments and the kind of relevant interconnections.

-12 There obviously is a similarity between a set, in mathematical sense, and a system.
+&lt;sup>12 There obviously is a similarity between a set, in mathematical sense, and a system.
 Ontologically the system notion may encounter the same difficulties as did the idea of a set, especially if the system approach is conceived in an analytical sense.

-13 System thinking not only creates awareness of these boundaries, but allows them to shift easily in one direction or the other, thus designing new systems, always under awareness of the pertinent boundaries, the properties of which may be compared to those of the original system, thus giving clarifying differences.
+&lt;sup>13 System thinking not only creates awareness of these boundaries, but allows them to shift easily in one direction or the other, thus designing new systems, always under awareness of the pertinent boundaries, the properties of which may be compared to those of the original system, thus giving clarifying differences.